rsandb/file-version-manager/readme.txt

 == Changelog ==

+= 0.11.3 =
+* Update the edit modal UI for categories.
+It now uses a single template and fetches the file data via AJAX.

 = 0.11.2 =
 * Update the edit modal UI.
 It now uses a single template and fetches the file data via AJAX.